-Undergraduate students are expected to take a minimum of 12 credits and may enroll in up to 19 credits; the standard credit load for full time student is 15 credits.
+Undergraduate students are expected to take a minimum of 15 credits and may enroll in up to 19 credits.
 Graduate students are expected to enroll in at least 10 credits and no more than 19 credits.
 Undergraduates who have a 2.5 cumulative grade point average may enroll in up to 22 credits beginning the first day of instruction.
-If you wish to take a nonstandard course load, meet with your college academic preceptor or graduate adviser who will update the system if the nonstandard courseload is approved so that you can complete enrollment.
+If you wish to take a nonstandard course load, meet with your college academic preceptor or graduate advisor who will update the system if the nonstandard courseload is approved so that you can complete enrollment.

 All students are considered full-time unless they apply and qualify for the university part-time program.
-Students who enroll in fewer than 12 credits, and do not apply and qualify for the part-time program, are considered full-time and pay full-time tuition.
+Students who enroll in fewer than 12 credits and do not apply and qualify for the part-time program are considered full-time and pay full-time tuition.